saumo2/saumo2/README.md

 # NEw project
- this project was created from local system.
+ This project was created from local system.

+ i use git push -u origin main = now i only wrote git push.